RussellSenior/ww5teletype/README.md

-A second alternative, one taken by Stephen Casner for the IBM 1620 Junior project, is to intercept key presses directly from the FFC cables coming from the keyboard itself, and decode those.
+A second alternative, one taken by Stephen Casner for the IBM 1620 Junior project, is to intercept key presses directly from the FFC cables coming from the keyboard itself, and decode the matrix.
 The corresponding ASCII characters can be sent to the remote computer and a fake keyboard can be presented to the keyboard controller board.
+I need to learn more about how the keyboard matrix works.

 One desirable feature is the ability to return to a "local" (vs "line") mode, where normal typewriter functionality is restored, either through software or perhaps a hardware switch.